danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 - Universities and specifically Internet2 may have some experience.
 - George Michaelson stated: "Van Jacobsen did a lot of work on meeting behaviour online in the MBONE days, working on the whiteboard and vat.
 He has made observations about weighted-sum voting, speaking controls, inheritence of the state of the meeting."

+## Trial?

+How would it be possible to do a "trial run" of a virtual meeting?

 {backmatter}